1065094/mastersappendix/Figure 3.4/Statistical Justification.md

 Estimated marginal means and pairwise comparisons were then used to assess treatment effects on the probability of cells appearing senescence.
 Before conducting the GLMM, appropriateness was tested for by using DHARMa to confirm model fit, residual distribution, and dispersion assumptions.

 This approach allows for appropriate significance to be determined while controlling for both fixed experimental manipulations and random variability introduced by the design.

+All data points were included, alongside the mean proportion calculated supplemented with confidence intervals to highlight variation and significance or lack thereof.
+Colours represent each condition and this is kept consistent across Figures from 3.4 onwards and similarly with shapes which represent the block as aforementioned.